Azure/appservice-landing-zone-accelerator/docs/Design-Areas/networking.md

 - Your subnet should be sized with a /24 CIDR range, providing 256 addresses.

 ### Azure Cache for Redis Enterprise

-- For security and isolation reasons the bicep files will deploy Azure Cache for Redis Enterprise inside its own subnet.
+- For security and isolation reasons the bicep files will deploy Azure Cache for Redis Enterprise inside its own subnet using a private endpoint.
 Depending on the level of security needed and the topology of your network, you can us as-is or deploy to  an already established subnet that you have.